 - Fluke Egg Count Reduction Test: Collect 10 individually identified faecal samples before treating animals with a flukicide.
 Treat using best dosing practice and, three weeks post-treatment, collect individually identified faecal samples from the same 10 animals.
 A validated test has also been described using pools of 10 x 5g faeces and counting all eggs present in the 50g sample both pre and post treatment.
 The FECRT can only be used when adult liver fluke are present in the liver and eggs must always be counted.
 At times of year when immature flukes are also likely to be present it is most useful following treatment with triclabendazole or closantel.
 It has been suggested that following successful treatment, egg numbers should fall by at least 90-95%.

 - Coproantigen Reduction Test: Collect 10 individually identified faecal samples before treating animals with a flukicide.
-Treat using best dosing practice and, two weeks post-treatment, collect individually identified faecal samples from the same 10 animals.
+Treat using best dosing practice and, three weeks post-treatment, collect individually identified faecal samples from the same 10 animals.
 This test can be used to assess triclabendazole efficacy at times of year when the liver fluke burden is likely to consist of late immature/adult flukes.
 If treatment has been successful, the mean percentage positivity should ideally fall by at least 90%.
 For other flukicides the test can be used when liver fluke burdens are expected to consist of adult flukes.
 Any reduction in positivity should be interpreted alongside the expected efficacy of the product against adult liver fluke, as noted in the data sheet.

 Please note there are no WAAVP guidelines for the detection of flukicide resistance.